 In many cases, there are simple reasons why an air conditioner may not function properly, and it is frustrating when you find you have paid a substantial amount of money to a technician who did nothing more than flip on a breaker.
 Fortunately, quick and easy troubleshooting techniques exist that you can complete yourself before calling a professional.
 Completing these simple tasks can result in significant savings.

 Do-it-Yourself Air Conditioner Repair Tips

 Below are some simple things you can do when having problems with your air conditioner.
 These steps will help you determine if your system needs maintenance, is not working at all, or is merely blowing air that is not as cool as desired.
 Prepare your tool belt to start your maintenance check.

 If your air conditioning unit is not working at all, you may need to trip your breaker.
 In most cases, lights or other appliances on the same breaker may result in the air conditioner tripping, but the latter will come back on once the breaker is switched.
 This easy check saves you time, money and even embarrassment.

 Another way to avoid unnecessary frustration or wasted money is to examine your thermostat.
-If it is a battery operated unit, it may simply need the batteries replaced.
-In addition, double check that the thermostat is set for a temperature that is lower than the room’s current temperature.
+If it is a battery operated the unit, it may just need the batteries replaced.
+Besides, double check that the thermostat is set for a temperature that is lower than the room’s current temperature.
 Make sure that the unit is not merely shut off or on the “fan only” setting, as it is easy to inadvertently change settings.